 The beating heart of any PC is its central processing unit, or CPU.

 No wonder a fast CPU is a point of pride for many enthusiasts.
 It’s also a must-have for anyone looking to get intensive work done.
-In recent years, upgrading to a bleeding-edge CPUs has become less important in light of ever-faster graphics cards and the experience-altering goodness of SSDs, mixed with slowing CPU performance gains generation-to-generation.
-But don’t let that fool you: The CPU remains one of the most important parts of your PC.
+In recent years, upgrading to a bleeding-edge CPU has become less important in light of ever-faster graphics cards and the experience-altering goodness of SSDs.
+But with the recent introductions of 12th-gen Intel “Alder Lake” and AMD Ryzen 5000 processors, the CPU battles are heating up once again in both price and performance!

 With so much on the line, you want to get it right.
-Here’s a quick overview to picking the right CPU for you, and instructions on how to actually install a processor in your PC.
+Swing over to our guide to the best CPUs for gaming for help with choosing your next processor, then follow these step-by-step instructions on how to install a CPU in your PC.

 How to install an Intel CPU